at a Glance Investment

 power is also supplied by private power plants.

 Fresh water is abundantly available from six man-made water reservoirs

-built around the island with the total capacity of 3,960 liters/second.
+built around the island with the total capacity of more than 4,000 liters/second.

-people and industry and has conformed to the standards of the World
+people and has conformed to the standards of the World

-Health Organization and currently runs at a capacity of 2,185 liters
+Health Organization.
+Currently the clean water runs at a capacity of more than 2,185 liters

 of clean water per second.